-Visual and vent sexing: During vent sexing, the bird may gently be palpated along its pelvic bones that are there just behind the vent.
+During vent sexing, the bird may gently be palpated along with its pelvic bones that are there just behind the vent.
 If the dip is in the center then it is likely to be a female.

-Genetic sexing: Brining your feathered friend to an avian veterinarian is a good idea for the initial health examination.
-He is the one specializing in birds and hence can prove to be a valuable resource in taking care of your pet bird.
+Bringing your feathered friend to an avian veterinarian is a good idea for the initial health examination.
+He is the one specializing in birds and hence can prove to be a valuable resource in taking care of your pet bird.4.

-Surgical sexing: This method enables the visualization of the reproductive organs of the birds.
+This method enables the visualization of the reproductive organs of the birds.
 The birds usually undergo general anesthesia.
-Small incision is made on abdomen, and a tube is inserted.
+A small incision is made on the abdomen, and a tube is inserted.
 Fiber optic is inserted and enables the surgeon to see the gonads of the bird.
 Male parrots have a couple of internal testicles while the female parrot has an ovary on the left side.

-Medical examination of the pelvic bone: Pelvic bone of the female birds is usually wider than the male parrots.
-However this is not appropriate for the young birds as female do not move until and unless they are ready to lay the eggs.
+The pelvic bone of the female birds is usually wider than the male parrots.
+However, this is not appropriate for the young birds as female do not move until and unless they are ready to lay the eggs.

 It is usually said that in some breeds male parrot talks more as compared to the female member and vice versa.
 You should read for your breed and can observe to find out the gender of your bird.

-Similarly it is said that some breeds have different feather colors in males and females.
-For instance, if we talk about the ring neck breed then the male member will have brightly colored ring around the neck while the female parrot will have faint ring.
+Similarly, it is said that some breeds have different feather colors in males and females.
+For instance, if we talk about the ring neck breed then the male member will have a brightly colored ring around the neck while the female parrot will have a faint ring.